src-d/okrs/README.md

 ### Launch source{d} lookout alpha at GopherCon

 - [ ] Release a production ready analyzer SDK
+  * Any developer able to understand how to create a new analizer
+  * Testing analyzer locally is easy: streamlined to 1-2 shell commands
 - [ ] Release a production ready service
+  * source{d} hosted deployment of lookout service
+  * Private 'status page' of the service health
+  * Automated CI/CD pipeline for staging/production environments
+  * Any OSS project (on Github) able to add lookout service (through 'Github Apps' flow)
 - [ ] Release a beta of the style analyzer[s]

 ## Store the world's source code